 On this page of the MiCTA Web Site both Schools and Libraries (E-Rate) and Health Care Connect Fund (HCF) eligible members will be provided current information on the two MiCTA National programs via links listed below.
-MiCTA has supported its Universal Service Fund (USF) E-Rate members for many years by providing competitive “best practices” conducted RFP Telecommunications programs, on-going information, and training related to the USF E-Rate funding process.
+MiCTA has supported its Universal Service Fund (USF) E-Rate members nationally for many years by providing competitive “best practices” conducted RFP Telecommunications programs, on-going information, and training related to the USF E-Rate funding process which is now expands to its Healthcare members through its new MiCTA National Healthcare Connect Fund Program.

 On July 11, 2014 the FCC passed the “Report and Order 14-99 Modernizing the E-Rate Program.”
-This “Order” makes sweeping changes to the E-Rate Program by removing or phasing out many of the previously funded “operational” services in order to focus more of the Program’s resources on broadband connectivity to the majority of schools and libraries in the country which is reflects President Obama’s “Connect Ed” proclamation.
+This “Order” makes sweeping changes to the E-Rate Program by removing or phasing out previously funded “operational” services in order to focus more of the Program’s resources on broadband connectivity to the majority of schools and libraries in the country which reflects President Obama’s “Connect Ed” proclamation.
 The Order also adds 1 billion dollars, for at least the next two years, to on premise network distribution equipment with a focus on “Fixed Wireless” (Wi-Fi) internet access.
+On November 20, 2014, the FCC announced in the Federal Registry that the Office of Management and Budget approved the FCC Forms 470 and 471 for use in the E-Rate Program.
+Going forward completion of all E-Rate Forms will be done on-line.
+Any forms submitted by paper will be rejected.
+The Form 471 filing window has been announced!
+The window will open on January 14, 2015 and close on March 26, 2015, at 11:59 pm EDT.

 Healthcare Connect Fund